AliceYangAC/YouTubeTranslater/README.md

 # YouTubeTranslater

-A Python tool that downloads a YouTube video, transcribes its audio with OpenAI Whisper, auto-detects and translates the transcript into English, generates an SRT subtitle file, and adds captions back into the video.
+A Python-based tool with a GUI to allow the user to download a YouTube video, transcribe its audio with OpenAI Whisper, auto-detect the language of and translate the transcript into another chosen language, generates an SRT subtitle file, and adds the SRT subtitles back into the video.

 ---

 ## Features

+- Accept Youtube URL input and limited language selection through Tkinter GUI
 - Download any public YouTube video
 - Transcribe speech using OpenAI Whisper
-- Auto-detect source language and translate to English
+- Auto-detect source language to translate from
 - Generate timestamped `.srt` subtitle files
 - Burn captions into a new MP4 video via FFmpeg
-- Clean command-line interface with clear progress output
+- View event pipeline logs on GUI

 ---